 Tips

-- Plan ahead.
-It is a good idea to collect empty food jars with lids in case you plan to make any preserves.
-Make sure the lids are in good condition.
-Sometimes lids will start to corrode, particularly if they have previously been used for pickles.
+- Make sure the lids are in good condition.
+Sometimes lids will start to corrode particularly if they have previously been used for pickles.
 Discard any which are not in a good condition.

-- Clean the jars immediately before filling with the prepared chutney.
+- Sterilise the jars immediately before filling with the prepared chutney.
 Place on a baking tray with the lids removed and pop in the oven at a low temperature for around 10 minutes.

-- I recommend preparing one or two additional empty jars with lids in case they are needed.
+- Prepare one or two additional empty jars with lids in case they are needed.
 The exact amount of chutney produced can vary and the jars are likely to be differing sizes.

-- Don't be tempted to try the chutney before it has matured.
+- Don't be tempted to try your homemade chutney before it has matured.
 Leave for 6 to 8 weeks to allow the flavours to mature.
 This way you will be able to enjoy the chutney at its best.

 - It is a good idea to prepare a second batch of chutney before finishing the first batch so that you have a steady supply.